- Editor Rating

 MacPaw's latest iteration in the line of CleanMyMac software is a home run.
 They have managed to improve nearly all aspects of the software while still maintaining the ease of use and sleek interface.
 In regards to the average user, CleanMyMac 3 will offer great convenience and piece of mind as it helps safely keep your Mac running smoothly without much effort on your end.

-If you are a tech-savvy, advanced user, you may not find the price-tag worthwhile as nearly all maintenance, and cleaning aspects can be carried out for little to no cost manually yet this is much more time-intensive.
+If you are a tech-savvy, advanced user, you may not find the price-tag worthwhile as nearly all maintenance and cleaning aspects can be carried out for little to no cost manually yet this is much more time-intensive and requires more advanced technical knowledge.
 In my opinion, time is money, and the pure convenience of a software like this is well-worth the $40 investment.